PRIVACY POLICY

 -

-Any email correspondence that you send to us, or that others send to us about you, will also be held electronically within our patient management system.
+Any email correspondence that you send to us, or that others send to us about you, will also be held electronically.

 -